jnaidu/IoTGitBook/iot_use_case.md

 URI: /deviceTemplates/{{deviceTemplateId}}/tasks/activate

+ATTRIBUTES:

 | Parameter | Type | Required? | Description |
 | -- | -- | -- | -- |
 | deviceTemplateId | String | True | Id of the device template to activate |

+### Create An Instance Of The Device From Template
+From a device template, we can create multiple instances of a device.
+In this case, we create an instance of a car from a device template and activate the device in IoT platform.

+#### POST: CREATE DEVICE
+Create device service creates an instance of a device for the given deviceTemplateId.
+The device will inherit the default attributes defined in the device template.
+This service returns a deviceId which acts as a handle for all other web service calls.
+However, the device is not yet active to be used.